 Venison Stew Recipe

 One of my favorite recipes to enjoy the harvest is venison stew.
 I have many stew recipes and love them all.
 This venison stew recipe is a classic stew and is perfect for enjoying your harvest too.
-Often I utilize the trimmed meat from my deer carcass that amounts to several pounds of venison.
-This is meat trimmed from the ribs, neck and anything remaining after processing the large cuts.
+Often I utilize the trimmed meat from my deer carcass which amounts to several pounds of venison.
+This is meat trimmed from the ribs, neck, and anything remaining after processing the large cuts.
 You should consider trimming your deer carcass for excellent stew meat.
 I normally crack open a brew and bring out the fillet knife to meticulously trim my deer chucking the meat into a bowl.
 This is the meat I use quickly for a hearty venison stew.
 Here is my recipe.
 Enjoy the Harvest.

 Venison Stew Recipe